Main points of the article:

 But when AI is given a bigger role in recruiting, this can change.
 Tools like Textio, Gender Decoder, and Ongig use AI to scrutinize job descriptions for hidden biases around gender and other characteristics.

-In order to enable hiring managers to focus primarily on candidates’ qualifications and experiences, companies like Knockri, Ceridian, and Gapjumpers apply AI to erase or ignore factors that identify gender, national origin, skin color, and age.
+To enable hiring managers to focus primarily on candidates’ qualifications and experiences, companies like Knockri, Ceridian, and Gapjumpers apply AI to erase or ignore factors that identify gender, national origin, skin color, and age.

 By assessing candidates’ soft skills realistically or switching a candidate’s phone voice to hide their gender, several of these methods help lessen recency bias, affinity bias, and gender bias from the interview process.